 Here, engineering meets art.
 The Rosza Center has the sound, the lighting, the space, and the technical expertise.
 We help create events that do more than go off without a hitch.
 They astound.

 Listen.
 You'll like what you hear.
-Performance hall is pitch perfect for choral and instrumental performances.
+Our performance hall is pitch perfect for choral and instrumental performances.
 The Klungness stage proscenium unfolds—combined with other unobtrusive walls to form an acoustical shell that requires very little manpower to deploy.
 The natural sound projection from stage is enhanced to new heights of listening quality.

 In theatrical mode, shell ceiling and walls disappear, revealing a proscenium stage 32 feet deep (from plaster line to cyclorama) and 38 feet wide.
 Four touch-screen-controlled electric winches and 32 counterweight line sets offer flexibility and precision.